pagkly/Zed/Investopedia4/How Does a Vertical Well Works.md

 Engineers routinely use vertical wells to examine rock fragments at different degrees of depth.
 By analyzing these samples, the engineers can determine where the oil reserves are likely to be found, thereby informing the direction of the drilling.

 In some cases, samples collected through vertical wells have allowed companies to extract oil from multiple distinct reserves using directional drilling techniques.
-The ability to efficiently extract oil from multiple reservoirs using a single vertical well can yield substantial cost savings over the life of the project, while also reducing surface level disruption due to the relative lack of heavy equipment and personnel involved.
+The ability to efficiently extract oil from multiple reservoirs using a single vertical well can [[Yield|yield]] substantial cost savings over the life of the project, while also reducing surface level disruption due to the relative lack of heavy equipment and personnel involved.

 Another area in which vertical wells continue to play an important role is in offshore oil extraction.
 In the sea, vertical wells are still the more common method, where drilling from an offshore platform is already quite complex.
 Offshore directional drilling, although technically possible, is still prohibitively expensive in most cases.